Website Privacy Notice and Policy

-6. Transferring data outside the EEA
+6. Transferring data outside the UK

-We do not currently transfer your data outside of the EEA, except in the case of our use of a marketing automation platform (currently Mailchimp) which we use to transmit emails on our behalf.
-As part of our commitment to protecting your data we strive at all times to ensure that full and GDPR-compliant arrangements between Roots HR CIC and our chosen automation platform provider are in place.
+We do not currently transfer your data outside of the UK, except in the case of our use of a marketing automation platform (currently Mailchimp) which we use to transmit emails on our behalf.
+As part of our commitment to protecting your data we strive at all times to ensure that full and UK GDPR-compliant arrangements between Roots HR CIC and our chosen automation platform provider are in place.

 7. Data security